Jeep Wagoneer Insurance Rates

 Rates are averaged for all Jeep Wagoneer models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Shop for the Best Jeep Wagoneer Insurance
+How to Find More Affordable Jeep Wagoneer Insurance

-The following list is a brief recap of the material that was covered in the charts and tables above.
+The following list is a summary of the ideas that were covered in the above illustrations.

-- Drivers age 16 to 20 pay higher rates, costing as high as $469 per month if they have full coverage
+- Drivers age 16 to 20 pay higher prices, with the cost nearing $469 per month including comprehensive and collision insurance

-- High-risk drivers who tend to receive serious violations may pay on average $1,900 more every year than a safer driver
+- Drivers considered higher risk who have multiple accidents or major violations may pay on average $1,900 more each year than a safer driver

 Rate Tables and Charts